bitcoin-abe/bitcoin-abe/README.md

     python setup.py install

-This will install abe to your system, so after you set up the database (see README-*****.txt) you can run:
+This will install abe to your system.
+After you set up the config file and database (see below and README-<DB>.txt) you can run:

-    python -m Abe.abe --config mydbconf.conf --commit-bytes 100000 --no-serve
+    python -m Abe.abe --config myconf.conf --commit-bytes 100000 --no-serve

-This will perform the initial data load and will take a lot of time.
+This will perform the initial data load and will take a long time.
-After it's succesfully synced, you can run the web server with:
+After it's fully synced, you can run the web server with:

-    python -m Abe.abe --config mydbconf.conf
+    python -m Abe.abe --config myconf.conf

 To really get everything right see the README file for your type of database.